 Keep your insurance policies safe

 Your insurances polices for all properties should be kept in a safe place and in reach.
-If you are forced to evacuate, you should make sure your coverage is adequate, otherwise you will only use the paper as tinder.
+If you are forced to evacuate, you should make sure your coverage is adequate.
+Otherwise, you will only use the paper as tinder.
 If you are preparedness likeminded, you should review your insurance policies with an attorney to establish your baseline, going up from there.
-Returning home is always a possibility and you need to make sure you are prepared to bug out with these documents.
+Returning home is always a possibility when bugging out.
+You need to make sure you are prepared to bug out with these documents.
 Make sure you also take pictures using your mobile phone in case a natural disaster threatens your home.
 This will save you a lot of trouble and provide good evidence for the insurance companies.

 Check your supplies on a regular basis

 Everything has an expiration date and the same goes for your survival gear.
 If you do not rotate and store properly your emergency supplies, from food to batteries, you will just carry useless junk when bugging out.
 Even the clothes you carry in your bug out bug may not be suited for event that triggers a bugging out scenario.
-You have to store your supplies for short-term and long-term duration and you should bring with you only what you can carry and what is useful.
+You have to store your supplies for short-term and long-term duration.
+Bring with you only what you can carry and what is useful.
 Don’t load your generator in the car as it takes up valuable space that could be used for other lifesaving supplies.

 Forgetting that other people are shooters too